-Domestic Abuse
+4.8 Domestic Abuse

-Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents.
-That abuse can be, but is not limited to, psychological, physical, sexual, financial or emotional.
-It occurs regardless of race, ethnicity, gender, class, sexuality, age, religion, mental or physical ability.
-Children can be victims of domestic abuse.
-They may see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse).
-All of which can have a detrimental and long-term impact on their health, well-being, development, and ability to learn.

-Domestic Abuse Act received Royal Assent on 29 April 2021.
+- Copthorne Prep School recognises that: - Domestic abuse can encompass a wide range of behaviours and may be a single incident or a pattern of incidents. - Domestic abuse can include, but is not limited to, psychological (including coercive control), physical, sexual, economic, or emotional abuse. - Children can be victims of domestic abuse if they see, hear, or experience the effects of abuse at home and/or suffer domestic abuse in their own intimate relationships (teenage relationship abuse). - Anyone can be a victim of domestic abuse, regardless of sexual identity, age, ethnicity, socio-economic status, sexuality or background, and domestic abuse can take place inside or outside of the home. - Domestic abuse can take place within different types of relationships, including ex-partners and family members. - There is always a potential for domestic abuse to take place when parents/families separate, or for existing domestic abuse to persist or escalate post separation. - Domestic abuse can have a detrimental and long-term impact on children's health, well-being, development, and ability to learn. - Domestic abuse concerns will not be looked at in isolation and our response will be considered as part of a holistic approach which takes into account children's lived experiences. - It is important not to use victim blaming language and to adopt a trauma informed approach when responding to concerns relating to domestic abuse. - If staff are concerned that a child may be at risk of seeing, hearing, or experiencing the effects of any form of domestic abuse, or in their own intimate relationships, immediate action should be taken by speaking to the DSL or deputy. - Domestic Abuse Act received Royal Assent on 29 April 2021.
 The Act introduces the first ever statutory definition of domestic abuse and recognises the impact of domestic abuse on children, as victims in their own right, if they see, hear or experience the effects of abuse.
 The statutory definition of domestic abuse, based on the previous cross-government definition, ensures that different types of relationships are captured, including ex-partners and family members.
 The definition captures a range of different abusive behaviours, including physical, emotional and economic abuse and coercive and controlling behaviour.
 Both the person who is carrying out the behaviour and the person to whom the behaviour is directed towards must be aged 16 or over and they must be "personally connected" (as defined in section 2 of the 2021 Act).

-All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
+- All children can witness and be adversely affected by domestic abuse in the context of their home life where domestic abuse occurs between family members.
 Experiencing domestic abuse can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.

-The school is enrolled onto the Operation Encompass scheme, a joint project between Surrey Police, Surrey Domestic Abuse Service and Surrey schools, the school is also enrolled with the West Sussex Operation encompass.
+In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result. - The school is enrolled onto the Operation Encompass scheme, a joint project between Surrey Police, Surrey Domestic Abuse Service and Surrey schools, the school is also enrolled with the West Sussex Operation encompass.
 The system ensures that when the police are called to an incident of domestic abuse, where there are children in the household who have experienced the domestic incident, the police will inform the DSL in the school before the child or children arrive at the school the following day.
 This ensures that the school has up to date relevant information about the child's circumstances and can enable immediate support to be put in place, according to the child's needs.